PrestaShopCorp/partner-devtools.prestashop.com/docs/2-saas-app/README.md

 Use `PsInvoiceList` in the template

-The `filterType` accepts one of these values: `subscription` or `customer` by which i is used to filter the invoices
+The `filterType` accepts one of these values: `subscription` or `customer` by which it is used to filter the invoices

 ```html
 <template>